JoshuaTate/Stocks-Bot/README.md

 # Stocks-Bot

+*Type of project:* Experimental, self-learning

+*State of completion:* Complete, but may be remade into a "Stock Simulator" app

 A Python program that provides analysis of stocks to attempt to exploit their daily volatility to make large, short term returns.

 After the Gamestop stock short debacle, I became interested in the stock market; particularly in how the volatility of some stocks meant one could double their money daily if they were able to predict when a sharp change in a stock might occur, and buy and sell at the right times.
 I wrote a Python program that used a parameterised statistical model to estimate when a stock was at its lowest or highest point, and indicate to buy or sell at that point.
 I trained it on past stock data obtained through the Yahoo Finance API, and after getting promising results I modified it to run on real-time data, and gave it the ability to "buy" and "sell" fake stocks and let it run over a two week period with a £1,000 initial investment.
 Unfortunately the Texas power crisis occurred in that two week period and the bot took crushing losses on the many energy stocks it was holding.
 I lost faith that the stock market was a reliable way to make income after that.